 During genitofemoral nerve block treatment, the patient is placed in a supine position with support under the knees.
 The treatment area is then prepared with antiseptic solution prior to the injection.
 Ultrasound technology allows for precise administration of the anesthetic solution into the nerve.
 Once the treatment is complete, pressure is maintained on the injection site to avoid ecchymosis and hematoma formation.

 Most patients experience significant pain relief from their symptoms upon receiving a genitofemoral nerve block.
 However, if a patient does not experience relief from the genitofemoral nerve block, pulsed radiofrequency ablation can be utilized to remove the sensation for a longer period of time.
 Also, epidural steroid injections may be considered as an alternative treatment.

 Learn More About Genitofemoral Nerve Block Treatment in Austin

 Are you experiencing pain in the abdomen, groin or thigh region?
 You could be suffering from genitofemoral neuralgia.
-Austin pain physicians Dr. Robert S. Marks and Dr. Sauman A. Rafii offer a variety of noninvasive treatment options to relieve pain from nerve damage, including genitofemoral nerve blocks and genitofemoral pulsed radiofrequency ablation.
-Please give our office a call today at (512) 981-7246 to request an appointment.
+Our providers offer a variety of noninvasive treatment options to relieve pain from nerve damage, including genitofemoral nerve blocks and genitofemoral pulsed radiofrequency ablation.
+Please give our Diagnostic Pain Austin office a call today at (512) 981-7246 to request an appointment.